David Carlucci: Legislation

 During the Covid-19 Pandemic, Carlucci sponsored legislation which would be signed into law by Governor Cuomo which guarantees schools will not lose state funding due to COVID-19 closures.
-Carlucci explained "Our School districts need every penny as potential cuts could be devastating, Schools should not be penalized for making necessary decisions in the wake of the COVID-19 pandemic."
+Carlucci explained "Our school districts need every penny as potential cuts could be devastating [...]
+Schools should not be penalized for making necessary decisions in the wake of the COVID-19 pandemic."

 Independent Democratic Caucus (IDC)

-On January 5, 2011, David Carlucci entered into the Senate and formed the Independent Democratic Conference (IDC), with three other Democratic senators, Jeffrey D. Klein, Diane Savino, and David J. Valesky.
+On January 5, 2011, Carlucci entered into the Senate and formed the Independent Democratic Conference (IDC), with three other Democratic senators, Jeffrey D. Klein, Diane Savino, and David J. Valesky.
 The formation of the IDC created a third legislative conference in the State Senate.
 The senators said the IDC would "push for commonsense solutions to the problems facing New York State, break the hyper-partisan gridlock that has gripped the Senate and work to restore the public's trust in its public officials."
 In 2013, the IDC and the Senate Republicans announced a majority coalition agreement.
 Their Democratic colleagues called the move a power grab and liberal Democrats blamed the group for enabling a Republican agenda.

 In April 2018, the IDC was dissolved and Carlucci joined the Senate Democratic Conference.
 In the 2018 Democratic Primary, Carlucci defeated challenger Julie Goldberg by a 54% to 46% margin, becoming one of only two former IDC members, along with Diane Savino, to defeat primary challengers.